MCvin/Geant4_MRCP_dosi/README.md

 ./MRCP_dosi -m AF -s 9500 -i ../mac/run.mac -o ../output/output.dat
 ```

-## D - MULTI-THREADED MODE
+## D - MULTITHREADED MODE

-This application can be run in multi-threaded mode if Geant4 was compiled
+This application can (and should) be run in multithreaded mode if Geant4 was
-in multi-threaded mode.
-The number of threads can be set in the input macro
+build with support for multithreading (GEANT4_BUILD_MULTITHREADED=ON).
-file (see mac/run.mac)
+The number of threads can be set in the input macro file (see mac/run.mac).